 The Spill Agreement ends after the 2021 spill season leaving uncertainty surrounding future spill regimes.
-A permanent Washington rule that includes rule language adopted directly from the Spill Agreement would need to be amended in 2021 and therefore is less desirable than a rule that provides flexibility on implementation of different spill configurations that is offered by Alternative 3.
+A permanent Washington rule that includes rule language adopted directly from the Spill Agreement would need to be amended in 2021.
+When a rule is submitted to EPA they will evaluate aquatic life protection in perpetuity under the Clean Water Act.
+Alternative 3 provides flexibility on implementation of different spill configurations for future agreements and also meets the intent of the Clean Water Act that requires that biological thresholds be based on aquatic life protections in perpetuity.
+If EPA approves Alternative 3, different spill configurations may be used that result in spill durations less than 24 hours.
 Furthermore, a rule that directly follows Flexible Spill operations provides little flexibility to hydropower operators under unforeseen circumstances that could otherwise be provided in Alternative 3.

-Decision on Proposed TDG Rulemaking
+Decision on TDG Rulemaking

-Ecology's proposed decision is to allow for an adjusted tailrace criterion of 125% (Alternative 3) that may be applied at any time during the spring spill season in the Snake and Columbia rivers.
+Ecology's decision is to allow for an adjusted tailrace criterion of 125% (Alternative 3) that may be applied at any time during the spring spill season in the Snake and Columbia rivers.
 An Ecology approved biological monitoring plan focused on non-salmonids would be required in addition to the continuance of the Smolt Monitoring Program that examines GBT in salmonids.
-This proposed action coincides with the Spill Agreement that aims to benefit salmon and hydropower and also aligns with the Orca Task Force Recommendation for increased water spill for the benefit of Chinook salmon, a vital prey item for the orca.
-Ecology also proposes to adjust the averaging method for TDG criteria to match the State of Oregon.
-This would have little effect in the operations of the federal dams and would ease the spill operations, as well as TDG monitoring and reporting requirements.
+This action coincides with the Spill Agreement that aims to benefit salmon and hydropower and also aligns with the Orca Task Force Recommendation for increased water spill for the benefit of Chinook salmon, a vital prey item for the orca.
+Ecology also is adjusting the averaging method for TDG criteria in an effort to better align with the State of Oregon's TDG averaging method on the Columbia River, in order to ease implementation of the water quality standards.
+Adjusting the averaging period would have little effect on spill operations, TDG monitoring, or reporting requirements.
 The averaging period for 125% TDG would change from a one hour average to a two hour average as measured in a calendar day.

 Hydropower operators on the Snake and Columbia River that do not wish to submit a biological monitoring plan must meet the 115% forebay criterion, 120% tailrace criterion, and 125% maximum TDG level.
-Ecology proposes to adjust the 12 h averaging method to match the State of Oregon's method.
+Ecology intends to adjust the 12 h averaging method to match the State of Oregon's method.
 The averaging period for the 115% forebay and 120% tailrace criteria would change from the 12 highest consecutive hourly readings in a day to the 12 highest hourly readings in any one day.
 The averaging period for the maximum TDG level of 125% would change from a one hour average to a two hour average in a calendar day.
 This would have little effect in the operations of the federal dams and would ease the spill operations, as well as TDG monitoring and reporting requirements.

-Given that dam and salmon managers have not previously provided voluntary (fish passage) spill to 125% due to the potential for higher TDG levels to increase symptoms of GBT in juvenile salmon, steelhead, and non-listed aquatic species; monitoring for GBT would be expanded and continue to be required.
+Given that dam and salmon managers have not previously provided fish passage spill to 125% due to the potential for higher TDG levels to increase symptoms of GBT in juvenile salmon, steelhead, and non-listed aquatic species; monitoring for GBT would be expanded and continue to be required.